 It was not surprising when news of companies reevaluating their business structures began appearing fairly early in the coronavirus era.
 For some businesses, no amount of goodwill, ingenuity, or hard work is going to effectively combat the challenges presented by the pandemic.
 If your business model and structure are simply no longer relevant or workable, it is time to consider a major change.
 For some businesses, restructuring can improve cash flow or solve other problems brought on by the pandemic.

 Mergers and acquisitions are also an option for companies that want or need to remake themselves or join forces to bolster business.
 Some industry experts expect to see an increase in hotel and other accommodation-related mergers in the wake of the pandemic.

 As previously noted, your business’s path to survival may require renegotiation of leases and vendor or other contracts, structural changes to the business, or its merger or sale.
 All of these require you to consider existing contractual and legal obligations.
 To protect your business from fallout caused by ill-advised or -considered attempts to save your business, it is imperative to consult with an experienced hospitality attorney for advice before moving on these matters.

 Finding a Hospitality Industry Attorney

 The pandemic crisis response in the hospitality industry has been and will continue to be complex and multifaceted.
 All of the matters discussed here are intertwined with potential legal issues that need to be addressed quickly or even in advance to avoid serious fallout.
 Company owners and operators need a knowledgeable hospitality attorney who understands how hospitality businesses are surviving the pandemic and can help them navigate the challenges of adapting to the pandemic.
-Xavier W. Staggs of Jenkins Fenstermaker, PLLC is that attorney.
-Contact Xavier today by calling (304) 523-2100 or completing the firm’s online contact form.
+Contact the firm today by calling (304) 523-2100 or completing the firm’s online contact form.